ickb/proposal/README.md

 ## Incentivization Layer

-### Incentivization Layer is On-Chain, Trust-less & Decentralized
+### Incentivization Layer is On-Chain, Trust-Less & Decentralized

 As for the Core, the Incentivization Layer of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
 This Layer exist as the Protocol needs to incentivize a well time distributed deposit pool and needs to dis-incentivize actions that leads to the opposite.
 Since direct access to the Core Layer is disabled this layer cannot be bypassed.